-- After an incident– If an incident or near miss occurs within your organisation that leads to someone being injured or not, refresher or updating training may be recommended as part of the investigation process and will help employees reconfirm understanding of safe systems of work, processes and responsibilities or any new requirements.
+- After an incident– If an incident or near miss occurs within an organisation that leads to someone being injured or not, refresher training may be recommended as part of the investigation process to help employees understand safe systems of work, processes and responsibilities.

 There are various specific cases where refresher training is recommended, including:

-In its guidance, the Health and Safety Executive says it “strongly recommends that first-aiders undertake annual refresher training, over half a day, during any three-year certification period.
-Although not mandatory, this will help qualified first-aiders maintain their basic skills and keep up to date with any changes to first-aid procedures”.
+The Health and Safety Executive ‘strongly recommends that first-aiders undertake annual refresher training, over half a day, during any three-year certification period.
+Although not mandatory, this will help qualified first-aiders maintain their basic skills and keep up to date with any changes to first-aid procedures’.

 Fire safety training